dkick/clj-sql-parser/README.md

 # com.github.dkick/clj-sql-parser

-Inspired by [Macaw](https://github.com/metabase/macaw), this uses Java SQL Parser to transpile SQL into Honey SQL.
+Somewhat inspired by [Macaw](https://github.com/metabase/macaw), this uses Java SQL Parser to transpile SQL into Honey SQL.
 This is currently being tested against a number of DBT compiled SQL files targetting Databricks SQL, and the testing has been targetted mostly against those files, at the moment.
 Those files were proprietary, and so I have not included them as part of any automated test suite; but I have included an example of an SQL query with similar structure in the automated test suite(s) when it produced an error.
 I also have not been approaching this from a case-by-case analysis of the underlying Java classes or by attempting to methodically process SQL grammer, but